 Players choose 4 numbers from 00 to 49 per ticket line.
 There is a minimum bet of 0.005 BTC (estimated USD 21.00) to a maximum of 1 BTC.
 If you nail 3 winning numbers, your bet is multiplied by 100.
 2 winning numbers get you your bet times 10.
 I number gets you your bet times 2.
 If your ticket(s) have none of the numbers, players receive 10,000 Satoshis.

 What the Heck Is a Satoshis?

-One of the things you have to remember is Bitcoins are a free floating currency that is not linked to any bank or country.
-One Bitcoin equals USD 4,217.15 though this changes regularly.
+One of the things you have to remember is Bitcoins are a free-floating currency that is not linked to any bank or country.
+One Bitcoin equals USD 4,217.15 though these changes regularly.
 The smallest fraction of a Bitcoin is a Satoshi, which currently has a value of 0.00000001 of a Bitcoin.
 To put it in perspective, 10,000 Satoshis equals about US 42 cents.

 How Does It Work?

 This just gets weirder and weirder.
 According to BTC Lottery, they use “the last 3 pairs of numbers of a public True Random Number Generator”.
 Choose your numbers from 00 to 49.
 But they use numbers from 00 to 99 for the draw.
 Any number 50 or over is divided by 2 and then rounded down.
 Their example is if the number 53 is drawn, then it is divided by 2 which equals 26.5 and rounded to 26.
 That’s not the way I learned numbers to be rounded.
 It looks like they simply drop the .5.
 Add to this some sort of option for multiplying your winnings by multiplying your bet which I guess multiplies your costs.